jliken/portfolio/src/content/projects/physics/candels.md

 ![CNN loss graph](/projects/physics/candels-cnn.png)

 The important thing to focus on here is the orange line - the "validation loss".
 The validation group is a fraction of the original dataset, that is not used to train the CNN, but rather to test it.
 The CNN evaluates its performance on this dataset, then determines which learned relationships were good or bad.
-We can see the validation loss (MSE) converge to a value of ~0.014 over time - so the average difference between true and predicted redshifts was $\sqrt{0.014} \simeq 0.12$.
+We can see the validation loss (MSE) converge to a value of ~0.014 over time - so the average difference between true and predicted redshifts was √0.014 ~ 0.12.
 This is less than 10% of the maximum true redshift (z=1.5), meaning that the CNN is a pretty alright predictor of low galaxy redshifts!

 And so, this exploratory project could be considered a success.
 I developed a good image processing pipeline, and created a useful CNN that seemed to roughly model redshift correctly and automatically.
 My next step would be to find a survey with more galaxies that I could use - to improve the CNN's performance.